ICPR 2026 Competition on Low-Resolution License Plate Recognition

 • The top 3 participating teams will receive certificates of achievement from the ICPR 2026 committee;

-• The top 5 teams will be invited to contribute to the competition summary paper included in the ICPR 2026 proceedings.
+• The top 5 teams will be invited to contribute to the competition summary paper to be included in the ICPR 2026 proceedings.

 • Additional teams may be invited to contribute, contingent upon the final ranking and the overall number of participating teams.